Tenkiller Ferry Lake: Recreation

 Attractions near the lake include scuba diving, camping, hiking, fishing, golfing, water sports, scenic nature, fishing, and hunting.
 In addition there are 8 mi of trout fishing along the Illinois River.
 There are also ten marinas, fourteen parks, 24 boat launching ramps, five floating restaurants, and many islands including Goat Island which is famous for the goats that inhabit it.
 Scuba divers can even see the ruins of old communities that were flooded by the lake, such as the original town of Cookson.
+This lake is the venue of several fishing tournaments including the popular Bassmaster series championship.

 Other than the goats, many other animals inhabit the area including Canada geese, white tail deer, ducks, monarch butterflies, warblers, otters, mink, beaver, bear, mountain lion, wild hogs, wild turkey and bald eagles.

 Tenkiller State Park, Cherokee Landing State Park, and several Corps parks are among the parks bordering the lake.

 Wildlife Management Area

 The Tenkiller Wildlife Management Area consists of 2950 acre on the southwest shoreline of the lake, a mixture of upland and riparian habitat.
 The upland portion is covered with oak and hickory.
-The riparian portion contains mostly willow, sycamore, hackberry, elm, ash and birch.
+The riparian portion contains mostly willow, sycamore, hackberry, elm, ash, and birch.